Floe Page

 _images/floe_report.png

 Figure 9.
-A one-page Floe Report for the Psi4 QM Conformer Ensemble Floe.
+A one-page Floe Report for the Psi4 QM Conformer Ensemble floe.
 Additional information can be found in the tutorial How to Generate Conformers with a Custom Torsion Library.

 Some Floe Reports are contained on a single page (Figure 9), while others require multiple clicks to explore different types of analyses.
 For an example of a multi-click analysis Floe Report, see the documentation for the QM Psi4 Fragmentation and Torsion Scan Floe in the How to Generate Conformers with a Custom Torsion Library tutorial.